rytsh/indigo/README.md

 <p align="center"><img src="doc/assets/logo.png" width="50%"/></p>

-Serve given json file with first child URL seperation, this is a very basic json-server but can run on any json file.
+Serve given json file with first child URL seperation but you can get or post data even most inner object, this is a very basic json-server but can run on any json file.

 gojson hold all data in memory.

+Add an `id` field when PUT, POST. gojson not put an auto-id so you can not delete it or put again this content. `id` field help us to find data in array but if you working with object not problem go on.

 ## Useful options